acquahsamuel/acquahsamuel/README.md

 - 🔭 I’m currently working workport (Onboarding company)
 - 👯 I’m looking to collaborate on node.js with API
 - 🤔 I’m looking for help with @React.js
-- 💬 Ask me about API design & Node backend..
+- 💬 Ask me about Javascript, API design & Node backend..
 - ⚡ Fun fact: Talk is cheap, show me the code !